How Does Project Cupid Work? Here’s How to Get a Marriage License During Covid-19 in NYC

 This is the second part of the two-part Project Cupid online application process.
 Go back to nyc.gov/cupid, click on the blue “Log In and Continue Application” button and log in using the credentials you created in Step 1.
 Input the confirmation number you were given in Step one.
 You will need to upload photos of your government IDs (such as driver’s license), answer a few personal questions, and pay the $35 Marriage License fee with a credit card.
 After this, you will be able to schedule your marriage license online appointment.
 You will receive an email confirming your date, as well as a Microsoft Teams link and conference ID to use on the day of your online appointment.

-If you are still unable to get a Project Cupid appointment, there are other City Clerk’s offices open on Long Island and upstate New York that you may be able to get your license at.
+Lastly, if you are still unable to get a Project Cupid appointment, there are other City Clerk’s offices open on Long Island and upstate New York that you may be able to get your license at.
 Remember — if you’re getting married in NYC, you can get a marriage license from anywhere in New York state, not just NYC.

 3. Have your online marriage license appointment

 On your scheduled time and day, log onto your virtual appointment via the Microsoft Teams link in the email you received after you scheduled your appointment.
 The appointment time slot is for 45 minutes, but you’ll likely finish in around 30 minutes.

 You will need to show the same government photo IDs you uploaded with your application, and confirm that you are both somewhere in New York state.
 Note that you must be together and in New York state during this online appointment.
 During the appointment you will use DocuSign to sign and digitally confirm your location.
 You will then receive a digital link to download your marriage license.

 4. Get married in New York and sign the marriage license

 As with pre-Covid marriage licenses, you will still need to wait at least 24 hours after you receive the license to get married.
 All marriage licenses are valid for 60 days.